Grace Kelly: Princess of Monaco

-Grace and her husband visited Ireland on three occasions, and in 1976 she purchased her family's ancestral homestead in Drimurla, near Newport, County Mayo.
+Grace and her husband visited Ireland on three occasions, and in 1976 she purchased her family's ancestral homestead in Drumilra, near Newport, County Mayo.

 Grace founded AMADE Mondiale, a Monaco-based, non-profit organization which is recognized by the UN, after she witnessed the plight of Vietnamese children in 1963.
 According to UNESCO's website, AMADE promotes and protects the "moral and physical integrity" and the "spiritual well-being of children throughout the world, without distinction of race, nationality or religion, and in a spirit of complete political independence."
 The organization currently has cooperative branches across Europe, Asia, South America, and Africa.
 They retain consultive status with UNICEF, UNESCO, and U.N.
 Economic & Social Council, alongside participative status with The Council of Europe.

 Princess Grace was active in improving the arts institutions of Monaco, forming the Princess Grace Foundation in 1964 to support local artisans.
 In 1965, she accepted the invitation to be an honorary member of La Leche League, a worldwide mother-to-mother support group which focuses on mothering through breastfeeding.
 She was a speaker at their 1971 conference in Chicago, addressing 1,400 mothers, 1,600 fathers and babies.
 Grace was a known advocate of breastfeeding, and successfully fed her three children.
 In 1975, Grace helped found the Princess Grace Academy, the resident school of the Monte Carlo Ballet.
 She later advocated to preserve the Belle Époque-era architecture of the principality.
 Grace hosted a yearly American Week in Monaco, where guests would play baseball and eat ice cream.
 The palace also celebrated American Thanksgiving annually.